 Due to social media, it's now easier than ever to make a defamatory statement.
 That's because social media services like Twitter and Facebook allow you to instantly "publish" a statement that can reach millions of people.
 Whether it's a disparaging blog post, Facebook status update, or YouTube video, online defamation is treated the same way as more traditional forms, meaning that you can be sued for any defamatory statements you post online.

-Our government places a high priority on the public being allowed to speak their mind about elected officials as well as other public figures.
+Our government places a high priority on the public being allowed to speak their minds about elected officials as well as other public figures.
 People in the public eye get less protection from defamatory statements and face a higher burden when attempting to win a defamation lawsuit.

 When an official is criticized in a false and injurious way for something that relates to their behavior in office, the official must prove all of the above elements associated with normal defamation, and must also show that the statement was made with "actual malice."

 For other people that are in the public eye, such as celebrities, they too must prove that the defamatory statements were made with actual malice.